-Producing safe, reliable, high-performing PCB products requires persistent attention to detail and commitment to quality throughout the production process.
+Producing safe, reliable, high-performing PCB products requires constant attention to detail and commitment to quality throughout the production process.
 Adhering to IPC standards throughout the process can help companies achieve that.

 Just as the production processes for PCBs take a step-by-step approach, the IPC standards all build upon one another.
 You can implement an IPC standard for nearly every phase of production.

-To achieve high-quality, reliable products that meet customer expectations, it’s essential for companies involved in the production of PCBs and the products that use them to commit to quality through the use of IPC standards for printed circuit boards.
+To achieve high-quality, reliable products that meet customer expectations, it’s essential for companies involved in producing PCBs and the products that use them to commit to quality through IPC standards for printed circuit boards.

 Complying with IPC standards can help a company improve its processes and products in numerous ways.